Hams-Ollo/Hams-Ollo/README.md

 ---

-> **"Simply by chanting the Holy Name of Kṛṣṇa, one can attain the highest spiritual perfection.
-Let us pray for His mercy and remain sincere in our efforts.”**
+> *"The highest perfection of human life is to remember the Personality of Godhead at the time of death."*
 > <small>— Śrīla Prabhupāda</small>

 🪶 *- @hams_ollo*